Why Won’t My Alexa Make an Announcement

 These steps will help you ensure that Alexa's announcements are neither too soft nor overwhelmingly loud, but just right for your needs.

-See also How to Customize Home Screen
+See also How to Put Date on Home Screen

 Verifying Alexa Registration